Menu

 Owned By: Town of Pembroke

-Three miles of mostly wide, well-maintained trails through the woods and wetlands bordering Pembroke High School and Hobomock Elementary School.
+The wide, well-maintained trails at Pembroke High School and Hobomock Elementary extend for 3 miles through woods and wetlands.
 A section of the Bay Circuit Trail extends through this property.

 Features